xynehq/jaf/docs/visualization.md

 ### npm Package Setup

-The visualization module is included with FAF and uses the `graphviz` npm package:
+The visualization module is included with JAF and uses the `graphviz` npm package:

 ```json
 {